How to use Taminations

 practical especially for 4 couples.

 This is a static image of an animation.
-Move over each part to highlight what it does.
+Move over each item to highlight what it does.